 The Neuro-Oncology Team at The Beatson West of Scotland Cancer Centre headed up by Professor Anthony Chalmers are angels.
 They are not only highly skilled and professional but they are supportive and sensitive towards their patients and their families and outwardly passionate about what they do.
 Sadly I can see the frustration in them at the limitations around funding for research and this has inspired me to want to make a difference.

-Previous years' Fundraising events are detailed below.
+Below are details of just some of our Fundraising events.
 A huge thank you to everyone involved:

 * 02/09/2012 - Bank Of Scotland Great Scottish Run 10K/Half Marathon